5/4/20 Revised 10/1/23 and 5/26/2024

 There was a lot at stake, It was the only way they had a chance of overcoming God’s silence.
 The word of God determined how their devotion should be carried out, their life lived as good Jews.
 Christians, have Christ inspiring them with a clear message.
 Jews are people of the book, meaning their most important possession is what was given to them by God.
 A book, the Torah.
 It contains his words to his people.
 Unfortunately, many of his words are not easy to understand.
 In the synagogue they put a crown on the Torah like it is our king.
 Every time the Torah is brought out from its home in its sacred ark it is like a coronation.
 As they march through the aisles holding up the Torah, members of the congregation kiss their tallis and touch the Torah with it.
 Songs of praise to God joyfully resound for having given the Torah to us.
 The Torah must be written out by hand.
 A single mistake by the scribe means that Torah must be disposed of.
 Because it is from God it must be perfect.

 Century after century interpretations of the week’s passage were debated.
 They still are.
-Rabbis didn’t and won’t give up on divining what is written.
-They can’t give up.
+Rabbis wouldn’t give up on divining what is written.
 They have to know what God is telling them.
 When they have figured out the meaning of a passage, when they have been blessed with a terrific insight, they believe they hear his voice.
 God is now speaking to them.

 Somehow, with not very much Hebrew education, and no interest in the Torah, without a belief in God, I absorbed the spirit of their quest, their passion for making sense of things.
 I wanted what they wanted.
 Not God’s intentions, but I needed insights like Talmudic rabbis needed them.
 I don’t know where I got that devotion.
 My great grandfather was a rabbi.
 Otherwise, everyone in the family has long been secular.
 My answers have been every bit as complicated as Talmudic rabbis.
 The same as my ancestors, my quest could go on for hours, for days and weeks, for a lifetime.
 I sought clarity that repeatedly fled no sooner than I captured it.